Types Of Stress Responses: Treating PTSD And Other Stress Disorders

 Getty

-3. Uncomplicated PTSD
+3. Uncomplicated post-traumatic stress disorder

 4. Complex PTSD

-5. Comorbid PTSD
+5. Comorbid post-traumatic stress disorder

-Recently, another PTSD subtype was added and outlined in the DSM-5.
-Known as dissociative PTSD, its symptoms can involve depersonalization of self, derealization of reality, and a feeling of disconnect with oneself and one’s environment (known as dissociation).
-This dissociative subtype of PTSD is typically experienced by those who have had, per the U.S. Department of Veterans Affairs, “repeated traumatization and early adverse experiences” and who have comorbid psychiatric disorders such as depression, anxiety, etcetera.
-As many as 15 to 30% of individuals with PTSD report symptoms and experiences that are in line with dissociative PTSD, a statistic that may be higher among war veterans.
+This dissociative subtype of PTSD is typically experienced by those who have had, per the US Department of Veterans Affairs, “repeated traumatization and early adverse experiences” and who have comorbid psychiatric disorders such as depression, anxiety, or substance use (formerly “substance abuse”) disorders.
+As many as 15–30% of individuals with post-traumatic stress disorder report symptoms and experiences that are in line with dissociative PTSD, a statistic that may be higher among war veterans.

 Treating post-traumatic stress disorder and other stress disorders

-This point is especially true if a person has comorbid disorders, and how severe they are if so.
+The type of traumatic experience(s) and the resulting symptoms can vary widely from person to person, so treatment for stress disorders and post-traumatic stress disorder must be individualized.
+This point is especially true if a person has comorbid disorders and depends on how severe they are if so.
 That said, treatment for all of the above usually involves some form of psychotherapy, which may or may not be recommended in conjunction with medication.

-Trauma-focused treatment that falls under the umbrella of cognitive behavioral therapy (CBT) is commonly used for those experiencing PTSD—especially a specific type called cognitive processing therapy (CPT).
+Trauma-focused treatment that falls under the umbrella of cognitive behavioral therapy (CBT) is commonly used to address symptoms of PTSD—especially a specific type called cognitive processing therapy (CPT).
 CBT in general is considered to be “the gold standard of psychotherapy” for treating a variety of conditions because the idea behind it is to help clients identify and shift flawed or unhelpful thought patterns.
-In the case of PTSD, this approach can help an individual recognize the root fears that are causing the thoughts and behaviors that may be disrupting their lives and alter them in a healthy way.
-Exposure therapy, where the therapist guides the client in safely facing the source of their fears, may also be used in some cases.

 Getty/AnnaStills